On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

 \subsection{Terminology}

-A \emph{unary type} (over $\Sigma$) is a maximally consistent set of unary predicates from $\Sigma$ or their negations, where each atom uses only the variable $x$.
-Similarly, a {\em binary type} is a maximally consistent set of binary predicates from $\Sigma$ or their negations containing the atom $x\neq y$, where each atom or its negation uses two variables $x$ and $y$.\footnote{In the standard definition of 2-type, such as in~\cite{gkv,c2-Pratt-Hartmann05}, a 2-type contains unary predicates or its negation involving variable $x$ or $y$.
-For our purpose, we define a binary type as consisting of only binary predicates that strictly use both variables $x$ and $y$.
-We view $r(x,x)$ as a unary predicate.} We denote by $\overline{\eta}(x,y)$ the ``reverse'' of $\eta(x,y)$, i.e., the binary type obtained by swapping the variables $x$ and $y$.
+A \emph{unary type} (over $\Sigma$) is a maximally consistent set of atomic and negated atomic formulas using only variable $x$, including atoms such as $r(x,x)$ and their negations $\neg r(x,x)$.
+Similarly, a \emph{binary type} is a maximally consistent set of binary atoms and negations of atoms containing $x\neq y$, where each atom or its negation uses two variables $x$ and $y$.
 The binary type that contains only the negations of atomic predicates from $\Sigma$ is called the \emph{null} type, denoted by $\etanull$.
-Otherwise, it is called a \emph{non-null} type.
+All the other binary types are called \emph{non-null} types.

+Note that we require that each atom and the negation of an atom in a binary type explicitly mentions both $x$ and $y$ and $x\neq y$.
+This is a little different from the standard definitions, such as the ones defined by Gradel, et. al.~\cite{gkv} and Pratt-Hartmann~\cite{c2-Pratt-Hartmann05}, where a binary type may contain unary atoms or negations of unary atoms involving only $x$ or $y$.
+The purpose of such deviation is to make the disjointness between the set of unary types and the set of binary types, which is only for technical convenience.

-Note that both unary and binary types can be viewed as quantifier-free formulae that are the conjunction of their elements.
-We will use the symbols $\pi$ and $\eta$ (possibly indexed) to denote unary and binary type, respectively.
-When viewed as formula, we write $\pi(x)$ and $\eta(x,y)$, respectively.
-We write $\pi(y)$ to denote formula $\pi(x)$ with $x$ being substituted with $y$.
+Note also that both unary and binary types can be identified with the quantifier-free formula formed as the conjunction of its constituent formulas.
+We will use the symbols $\pi$ and $\eta$ (possibly indexed) to denote unary and binary types, respectively.
+When viewed as formulas, we write $\pi(x)$ and $\eta(x,y)$, respectively.
+We write $\pi(y)$ to denote the formula $\pi(x)$ with $x$ being substituted with $y$.
+We denote by $\overline{\eta}(x,y)$ the ``reverse'' of $\eta(x,y)$, i.e., the binary type obtained by swapping the variables $x$ and $y$.
 Let $\Pi$ denote the set of all unary types over $\Sigma$ and let $\cK$ be the set of all {\em non-null} binary types over $\Sigma$.